How do you know you have arrived in Paris?

 - Before starting determine what size rings you will use.
 Two 18 cm (7") rings work well for nicely sized quartered pieces or one bigger 24cm (9 ½") ring.
 If rings are not available, removable bottom tart pans of the same size will work.

-- Mix the ingredients by rubbing them between the hands.
+- Meld the dry ingredients and butter by rubbing them between your hands.
 Continue rubbing until it looks like grains of sand.
 (Sablage, is the term for this method used as a verb and a noun.)
 Work relatively fast, so the butter does not melt.

 - Create a well in the sablage in the bowl.
 Add the egg to the well.
 With the fingers of one hand work the egg into the sablage.
 Work in a circular motion starting in the center and working outward until completely incorporated.
 Continue to work through the dough until thoroughly mixed.
 When mixing is completed your hands will be covered with a bit of dough.
 Dip your fingers in the small bowl of flour and rub the flour across the sticky dough.
 This will allow you to remove the dough from your fingers.

 - On a work surface roll the dough into a smooth ball.
 If using smaller rings, as suggested, divide the dough into two balls.
 The dough should not be sticky if you have worked fast enough.
-Cover with plastic wrap and refrigerate for 30 minutes to an hour.
+Cover with plastic wrap and refrigerate for a minimum of 30 minutes, but an hour is better.
 (See note)

 Forming the Tart Shell